CSCAR/workshop-stata-intro/stata_markdown/02-working-with-data-sets.md

 use "C:\Documents\Stata\My Project\My Data"
 ```

-It is not wrong to always use quotes, so perhaps that's a safer option.
+It is never wrong to use quotes (just not always required), so perhaps that's a safer option.

 If the location of your file is much different than your working directory, it can be quicker just to use the menu "File -> Open" and use the file
 open dialog box instead.
 As with all commands, the `use` command will be echoed in the Results after using the dialog box, allowing you to add it to a